 And remember your right fit may not appear in the package you think you want.
 Be open to meeting people outside your type.
 Do FaceTime meets before meeting in person because you can tell right away if it’s a clear NO.

-Get yourself in an energy and frequency of love and that might even mean you take a break from the apps so you can focus your energy on yourself for a while.
+Get yourself in an energy and frequency of love and that might even mean you take a break from the apps so you can focus your energy on yourself for a while and overcome your dating fatigue.